bbiskup/harbourmaster/README.md

 Status: **pre-alpha**

-<b style="color:red;">Currently, there is no access control; the Docker engine API is accessible to anyone who can access the web application!</b>
+**DISCLAIMER: Currently, there is no access control; the Docker engine API is accessible to anyone who can access the web application!**

 # Development